Adwaith-Rajesh/loafang/docs/query-parts.md

 Here,

-`user` if the head of the query or where the query the query need to executed, this can be a database name or anything like that.
+`user` is the head of the query or where the query needs to executed, this can be a database name or anything like that.

 `--name john` is the parameter to the query.
 These can be parameter to filter the head.